On Eagle's Wings: Usage

 The song was used during Pope John Paul II's various visits to the United States in the 1980s, which helped it gain popularity.
 It soon began to be used at both Catholic and Protestant churches.
 It has been performed at baptisms, weddings, and funerals at Catholic, mainline Protestant, charismatic, and other denominations' communities.
 The popularity of the hymn surprised Joncas.
 The hymn remains popular among Catholic progressives but is not among conservative Catholics.

 The hymn was sung by Susan Powell during a nationally telecast memorial service after the 1995 Oklahoma City bombing.
 Similarly, it was used at the funerals of many victims of the 9/11 terrorist attacks.
 It has been translated into Italian, Spanish, and Polish, among other languages.
 Native American Catholics have found a special connection to the song because of the eagle motif, and it is frequently sung at the United States Air Force Academy Cadet Chapel.
-In 1998, the tenor Michael Crawford released his album, On Eagle's Wings, on which a cover of Joncas's song is the first track.
+In 1998, the tenor Michael Crawford released his album, On Eagle's Wings, on which he performs a cover of Joncas's song.
 An Italian version of the hymn, "On the Arms of the Eagle" (Sulle Braccia dell'Aquila), was sung at Luciano Pavarotti's funeral.
 The song is used season 8, episode 6 of It's Always Sunny in Philadelphia.

 Former American president Joe Biden has referenced the song, which was played at the 2015 funeral of his son Beau Biden, on several occasions.
 He quoted the hymn in his 2020 presidential election victory speech, stating that the song "captures the faith that sustains me and sustains America", and "now together, on eagle's wings, we embark on the work that God and history has called upon us to do."
 After the speech, Lana Del Rey posted a cover to Instagram.
 Joncas said he was "honored and humbled" that Biden would quote his hymn.
 Biden quoted it again at the National Prayer Breakfast in 2024, mistakenly referring to it as being taken from Psalm 22.

 Fr.
 Doug Hall, whose father's death had been the stimulus for the hymn, died in 2018; Joncas performed the song at Hall's wake and funeral.
 Joncas has stated that he does not know whether it will be played at his own funeral.